- Introduction

 - Most sufficiently severe problems are indicative of large markets

-Pressure Testing Initial Ideas
+Evaluating Initial Startup Ideas

 - Complete a Business Model Canvas and/or complete this Jobs To Be Done exercise